awsdocs/aws-doc-sdk-examples/javav2/usecases/create_spring_stream_app/Readme.md

 ### Creating the resources

-Create an Amazon DynamoDB table named **Work** with a key named **id**.
-For information, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).
+Create an Amazon S3 bucket that contains 3-5 MP4 files.
+For information, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).

 ## Understand the application